Minater247/cse-15l-lab-reports/report-3.md

 <hr>

-The `-E` and `--extended-regexp` flags allow using extended regular expressions, or 'regex', to search for a specific pattern of characters.
+The `-E` and `--extended-regexp` flags allow using extended regular expressions to search for a specific pattern of characters.
 This is useful for locating more complex patterns, such as - in this case - things that are related to endotoxins, but that are not endotoxins themselves.
 This command searches through the `./technical/biomed/` directory for all `.txt` files, and uses the pattern `'endotoxin-[[:alnum:]]+'` to locate all hyphenated words starting with 'endotoxin'.
+Notably, being 'extended' means that several additional flags are available - such as a logical OR and the :alnum: field.
 ```console
 [n2reed@ieng6-201]:docsearch:401$ grep -E 'endotoxin-[[:alnum:]]+' ./technical/biomed/*.txt
 ./technical/biomed/1471-2121-3-11.txt:        other cell types such as endotoxin-stimulated monocytes [